-(3) The detention center is geographically accessible to juvenile justice agencies and community based services to allow for continued contact between the youth and family, law enforcement, prosecutors, court personnel, legal council, clergy, school agencies and any other community agency working with detained youth.
+(3) The detention center is geographically accessible to juvenile justice agencies and community based services to allow for continued contact between the youth and family, law enforcement, prosecutors, court personnel, legal counsel, clergy, school agencies and any other community agency working with a detained child.

 (4) A written program philosophy is developed for the new detention center which includes but is not limited to:

 (b) Statutory authority and services to be provided.